MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-anyoperator.md

 *T* `|` `where` *col* `has_any` `((`*tabular_expression*`))`

 > [!NOTE]
-> An inline tabular expression must be enclosed with double parentheses to be properly parsed.
+> An inline tabular expression must be enclosed with double parentheses.
 See [example](#tabular-expression).

 ## Parameters